o2r-project/reference-implementation/README.md

 There is no other way to log in on the platform, therefore you must enable your installation of the reference implementation to connect with the ORCID API.
 The client credentials used by the o2r team cannot be shared publicly for security reasons.

-You _must_ register a public API client application with ORCID as [described here](https://support.orcid.org/knowledgebase/articles/343182-register-a-public-api-client-application).
+You _must_ register an account and get a authentication tokens for public API client application with **[ORCID Sandbox](https://sandbox.orcid.org/signin)**.
+Alternatively, use your existing ORCID account and register an application as [described here](https://support.orcid.org/knowledgebase/articles/343182-register-a-public-api-client-application).
+Note that in the latter case you must adjust the URLs in the example below: remove the `sandbox.` part.

 In the developer tools, use any name, website URL, and description.
 Important is the `Redirect URIs` list, which must include `http://localhost` for your local installation.